fossgis/karte.openstreetmap.de/README.md

 biome check --fix
 ```

-## External libraries
+## Libraries

 External libraries shall be downloaded to `public/lib/<add-official-name-of-library>` and added to the git repo.
+JavaScript/CSS files are included directly in `index.js` and `index.css`.